-When specifying <seq#> for VSP G1x00 and VSP F1500, add a "3" at the beginning of the serial number.
-For example, for serial number 12345, enter 312345.
+- When specifying the serial number for VSP 5000 series, add a "5" at the beginning of the serial number.
+For example, for serial number 12345, enter 512345. - When specifying the serial number for VSP G1x00 and VSP F1500, add a "3" at the beginning of the serial number.
+For example, for serial number 12345, enter 312345. - -C

--c Checks the configuration of the paired volume connection path (physical link of paired volume among the servers) and displays illegal pair configurations.
+Checks the configuration of the paired volume connection path (physical link of paired volume among the servers) and displays illegal pair configurations.
 If this option is not specified, the status of the specified paired volume is displayed without checking the path configuration.

--l Displays the paired volume status of the local host (which issues this command).

-Displays the LDEV ID as a hexadecimal number.
+- -I Displays the paired volume status of the local host (which issues this command). - -fxDisplays the LDEV ID as a hexadecimal number. - -fc

--fc